silshack/summer2017/_posts/exercises/2017-05-30-clicky-turtles.md

 * Within clicky, do something cool.
 Think outside the `.goto(x, y)` box :)
 * Within clicky, **call** one or more helper functions you've created
 * Within clicky or helper functions, use logic to change your program's behavior based on the turtle's x and/or y coordinates.
 For instance, you could vary the turtle's color, speed, or call different helper functions.
+* Uses lists, loops, and string methods
 * Does one of the following:
   * Allows the user to make something creative interactively
   * Has a 'win' condition.
 Make sure to give instructions!
   * Implements a narrative animation.  `import time`, `time.sleep(x)` and `tina.clear()` will be useful if you pick this one.

 If you'd like to stretch yourself, try these:

 * Add other functions to `animations.py`, import them and use them in your main program.